Jobs and Regional Growth Fund success stories

 A regionally-significant 21 new jobs will be created in the first three years.
-Qualipac current supports employment for over 120 workers across its farming and packing operations in Queensland.
+Qualipac currently supports employment for over 120 workers

 A $60 million shell forging plant to be developed by the newly formed joint venture, Rheinmetall Nioa Munitions, will create up to 100 full-time jobs in Maryborough when it becomes operational in 2022.